eishm721/handwriting-classifier/README.md

 ### Usage
     pip install -r requirements.txt
+    python3 trainModel.py
     python3 draw.py

+    Train model on first run.
-    Instructions for using GUI are displayed on launch in terminal.
-Output for neural engine appears in CLI with top 2 predicted characters and a confidence rating from 0 to 1
+    Instructions for using GUI are displayed on launch interminal.
+    Output for neural engine appears in CLI with top 2 predicted characters and a confidence rating from 0 to 1.

 ### Libraries Used:
 - Keras/TensorFlow - Building neural network using custom engine